gnieboer/tsp-redesign/index.md

 <div class="callout arrow-bottom-section arrow-bottom arrow-bottom-blue">
 <div class="usa-grid usa-content" markdown="1">

-We offer L Funds, which our experts designed to maximize returns and minimize risk based on the year you'll need your money.
+We offer the L Funds, professionally designed to maximize returns and minimize risk based on the year you'll need your money.

 </div>
 </div>